rreimche/kariera-centr.ru/README.md

 - Feedbacks (Testimonials).
 - Backend-Administration written from scratch to fit this project.

 The client is no more on the market and they have granted me the permission to publish the code.
-Because the app is no more used I do not pay attention to the "found security vulnerability" aler box that gihub shows here.
+Because the app is no more used and, apparently, will not be, I do not pay attention to the "found security vulnerability" aler box that gihub shows here.